TheMenko/mnk-vmf/README.md

 # VMF Parser

-A high-performance, zero-copy parser for Valve Map Format (VMF) files written in Rust.
+A high-performance parser for Valve Map Format (VMF) files written in Rust.

 ## Overview

 VMF (Valve Map Format) is a text-based file format used by Source Engine level editors like Hammer to store map data.
-This library provides a fast, memory-efficient parser that leverages memory-mapped I/O and zero-copy parsing techniques to handle large map files with minimal overhead.
+This library provides a fast, memory-efficient parser.

-## Features

-- **Zero-copy parsing** - String data references the memory-mapped file directly, avoiding allocations
-- **Memory-efficient** - Uses `memmap2` for lazy-loaded file access
-- **Type-safe** - Strongly-typed representations of all VMF structures
-- **Flexible parsing** - Parse individual blocks or entire files

 ## Supported VMF Structures